Prophecy1306/Abacus-Base/README.md

 - Designe with a modern dark theme using Tailwind CSS
 ```
+* Deploy Vercel

+■ Step 2 :
 Also, you can add Project Name :
 ```
 My Project Name : [Your Project Name]
 ```
+* Deploy Vercel

 * >After this, you have to Click on `Publish` → `Publish Production` and wait until the Building is Ready.
-* >When the Building is Ready, if you click on the URL at the top → it will redirect you to a new page then you have to `copy the URL` of that page.
+* >When the Building is Ready, if you click on the URL at the top → it will redirect you to a new page then you have to `copy the URL` of that page and `save` it somewhere.

-■ Step 2 :

-* >Deploy the project & copy the url & save it .

 ■ Step 3 :
+* Before copying this code, you have to make changes in this code at two places:
+* >1st - `My Project Name`
+* >2nd - `My Project URL`

 ```
 Create the Farcaster Manifest File